-Only the characters in Table 3 are treated as line terminators.
-Other new line or line breaking characters are treated as white space but not as line terminators.
-The character sequence <CR><LF> is commonly used as a line terminator.
-It should be considered a single character for the purpose of reporting line numbers.
+Only the Unicode characters in Table 3 are treated as line terminators.
+Other new line or line breaking Unicode characters are treated as white space but not as line terminators.
+The sequence <CR><LF> is commonly used as a line terminator.
+It should be considered a single SourceCharacter for the purpose of reporting line numbers.